This post contains affiliate links. Please see our disclosure policy.

 Can you freeze gingerbread cookie dough?

-After cookie dough is made, stored in freezer safe plastic wrap or an air tight freezer safe bag for up to 3 months.
+After cookie dough is made, stored in freezer safe plastic wrap or an airtight freezer safe bag for up to 3 months.

-Homemade Maple Syrup Gingerbread Cookies
+Maple Syrup Soft Gingerbread Cookies

-Prep Time 15 minutes mins
+Prep: 15 minutes

 Ingredients

-• ¾ teaspoon baking soda
+• ½ teaspoon baking soda

 • ½ teaspoon fine sea salt